georgevelasco/about_me/index.md

 ### About Me

 I enjoy breaking down problems into smaller parts.
-One I can visually explain the concept in a napkin, I know I have figured it out.
+Once I can draw it in a napkin and explain it, I know I have figured it out.

 I enjoy the mental tussle of co-creation.
 To learn the distinct perspectives to a situation, and the challenge to figure out an efficient way to explain my own view.